-"Depletions."
+- "Depletions."
 We generally record revenues when we ship our products to our customers.
 "Depletions" is a term commonly used in the beverage alcohol industry to describe volume.
 Depending on the context, "depletions" means either (a) our shipments directly to retail or wholesale customers for owned distribution markets or (b) shipments from our distributor customers to retailers and wholesalers in other markets.
 We believe that depletions measure volume in a way that more closely reflects consumer demand than our shipments to distributor customers do.
-In this presentation, unless otherwise specified, we refer to "depletions" when discussing volume.

-"Consumer takeaway."
-When discussing trends in the market, we refer to "consumer takeaway," a term commonly used in the beverage alcohol industry.
-"Consumer takeaway" refers to the purchase of product by consumers from retail outlets as measured by volume or retail sales value.
+In this presentation, unless otherwise specified, we refer to "depletions" when discussing volume. - "Consumer takeaway."
+When discussing trends in the market, we refer to consumer takeaway, a term commonly used in the beverage alcohol industry.
+Consumer takeaway refers to the purchase of product by consumers from retail outlets, including products purchased through e-premise channels, as measured by volume or retail sales value.
 This information is provided by third parties, such as Nielsen and the National Alcohol Beverage Control Association (NABCA).
 Our estimates of market share or changes in market share are derived from consumer takeaway data using the retail sales value metric.
 We believe consumer takeaway is a leading indicator of how consumer demand is trending.

-Reconciliation - Fiscal 2020 Net Sales Growth by Geographic Area
+Reconciliation - YTD Fiscal 2021 and 2020 Net Sales Growth by Geographic Area\

-Twelve months ended April 30, 2020
+line months ended January 31, 2021

-Geographic Area Reported Foreign Exchange (+/-) Estimated Net Change in Distributor Inventories (+/-) Underlying
+Geographic Area Reported Acquisitions & Divestitures (+/-) Foreign Exchange (+/-) Estimated Net Change in Distributor Inventories (+/-) Underlying

-United States 8% -% -3% 5%
+United States 3% - % -% 4% 7%

-Developed International -2% 1% -1% -1%
+Developed International 10% -% -5% 2% 7%

-Emerging -4% 1% 1% -1%
+Emerging -8% -% 6% 3% 1%

-Travel Retail -11% 1% 1% -10%
+Travel Retail -55% -% - % 1% -54%